openhab/org.openhab.binding.zwave/doc/monoprice/wallsocket_0_0.md

 ### Parameter 24: Notifcation on Load Change

 Smart Plug can send notifications to association device load state changes.
-Smart Plug can send notifications to association device load state changes.

-0 -Disabled.

-1 - Basic report.

-2 - Basic report only when Load condition not changed by Z-WAVE Command.
+<p&gtSmart Plug can send notifications to association device load state changes.</p&gt <p&gt0 -Disabled.</p&gt <p&gt1 - Basic report.</p&gt <p&gt2 - Basic report only when Load condition not changed by Z-WAVE Command.</p&gt
 Values in the range 0 to 2 may be set.

 The manufacturer defined default value is ```1```.